CTS COVID-19 Policy – Updated August 15, 2022

 What about building access?

 All staff, faculty and students must use their keycard for entry as the doors will remain locked.
+This acts as a security measure as well to monitor traffic in the building.
 We ask that you do not hold doors open for other people as we will be using the keycard swipe as a contact tracing measure.
 All guests and visitors must sign in at the South Reception desk.
-If you lose your keycard, please contact Michele Carr, Controller, as soon as possible.
+If you lose or forget your keycard, please contact Michele Carr at [email protected] as soon as possible.

 What are the classroom protocols?